Senior Lecturer, Mechanical Engineering

 Affiliation: NYU Abu Dhabi

-Research Areas: waste-to-energy conversion, experimental gas dynamics, supersonic and hypersonic aerodynamics, experimental development of pulsed detonation engines, high-speed air-breathing propulsion systems
+Research Areas: waste-to-energy conversion, CubeSats, experimental gas dynamics, supersonic and hypersonic aerodynamics, high-speed air-breathing propulsion systems, including pulsed detonation engines, instrumentation and experimental testing

 Philip Panicker is an aerospace engineer and member of the American Institute of Aeronautics and Astronautics (AIAA).
 Panicker joined NYUAD in September 2012 and also serves as the coordinator of academic labs for the Engineering Division and as faculty coordinator of the Engineers For Social Impact initiative.